epfl-ada/ada-2021-project-name/docs/index.md

 It is important to recognize people, who are truly leading the crypto-discussion.

 With this project, we want to tackle most of these  questions surrounding cryptocurrency and answer them by analyzing the QuoteBank dataset.

-To answer these questions, we decided to study the story of cryptocurrency from 2008, the year of its creation up to 2017.
+To reach our goal, we decided to study the story of cryptocurrency from 2008, the year of its creation up to 2017.
 Why up to 2017 only you might ask?
 In 2018, bitcoin became an international fever.
 Random companies were “pivoting to blockchain” creating a buzz.
 While it was a major year in the story of cryptocurrency, it put cryptocurrency in the spotlight and caused different persons among different groups to speak up.
 In order to analyze data that is coherent, we chose to cut the analysis in the year 2017.

 ### How did the crypto-popularity spread among the different occupation groups over the years?